What is a capo? If you’re wondering what this handy little accessory actually does, and how best to use it, then you’re in the right place!

 Unlike the trigger design above, the tension of a screw capo can be adjusted.
 This is done by rotating the screw to either add or remove clamping strength.
 This gives a big advantage as you are able to dial in the exact pressure needed to get good clean notes.

-The downside to this type of capo is that they are more cumbersome to use than most of the others.
+The downside to this style is that they are more cumbersome to use than most of the others.
 It takes longer to put them in place and dial in the perfect pressure.

 A great option, but ensure to consider if the additional time required will affect you.